Acute and primary liaison nurses

 Behaviour support service

-Surrey and Borders Partnership NHS Foundation Trust has an Intensive Support Service for people with learning disabilities.
-This works with community and liaison services to offer personalised care and support people.
+There is an Intensive Support Service for people with learning disabilities that works with community and liaison services to offer personalised car and support people.

 You can find out more about the Intensive Support Service on the Surrey and Borders NHS Foundation Trust website.

 Remember to go and get your Covid booster jab when you have received your invitation from your GP surgery.
 Surrey County Council have lots of additional COVID-19 information.

 Also be sure to book in your flu jab, its flu season, and flu can badly affect people with Learning Disabilities and/or Autism.
 Easy-read flu jab documents (GOV.UK) are available for you to access.